 Mind’s Eye uses a technique known as sensory discrimination.
 Sensory discrimination tasks require you to focus on one particular aspect of the visual field while ignoring similar visual distractors all around you.

 In Mind’s Eye, you are asked to remember a target image and determine whether a set of similar images presented contain the target image.
-The exercise starts with flows and visual sweeps, then moves through shapes and scenes.
-It changes in three ways:
+The exercise focuses on flows and patterns.
+It changes in the following ways:

 - the images become more similar